franciellevargas/OPCovidBR/Readme.md

 <h2 align="center"> OPCovidBR: A Corpus for Aspect-Based Sentiment Analysis on Coronavirus Pandemic in Portuguese</h2>
 <br>
 <p align="justify"> The OPCovidBR is a corpus of Twitter data on COVID-19 annotated with fine-grained opinions and sentiment polarity in Brazilian Portuguese.
-We extracted 2.000 tweets during the COVID-19 pandemic and annotated them in the fine-grained level opinion, as well as the binary document polarity (positive or negative). </p>
+It is composed of 2.000 tweets extracted during the COVID-19 pandemic and annotated at aspect-level, as well as the binary document polarity (positive or negative). </p>

 <div align="center">